LovelaceC/Zea/content/hacking/computer-hacking/contents/intro.md

 ---
-title: Introduction to Computer Hacking
+title: Introduction to Computer Cracking
 type: default
 layout: page
-child: Hacking
+child: Cracking
-fold: Computer Hacking
+fold: Computer Cracking
 ---

 In this section, we are going to learn how to gain access to a computer device.